Charly1357/rent/README.md

 - This part of the program shows all the questions with the options below<br>
 and the message "Enter your choice:"
-- 1 in this option the rent is calculated by taking the value of the house
-- multiply it with 8% add the inflation and the costs/month and you have the
+- Option 1  The rent is calculated by taking the value of the house multiply it with 8% add the inflation and the costs/month and you have the rent
-- rent
 - In the first option Input data houses the user will input the number of the house:
    - The value of the house